yellowbean/absbox-doc/docs/source/modeling.rst

 .. autosummary::
    :toctree: generated

-Deal Modeling is a process to build a deal with descriptive factual data, like:
+Deal modeling is a process to build a deal with descriptive factual data, like:

 * Bond info
 * Waterfall info
+  * Describe the priority of payments allocation of
+    * End of pool collection (Optional)
+    * Distribution day for all the bonds and fees
+    * Event of Default (Optional)
+    * Clean up call (Optional)
 * Dates info
+  * Cutoff day / Closing Date / Next/First payment Date
 * Pools info
+  * Either loan level data
+  * Or forcased pool cashflow
+* Triggers (Optional)
+* Liquidity Provider (Optional)

 `absbox` ships with couple built-in class to accomodate serval deal typs, like Agency MBS or Automobile Loans Deal.